 Lab 2: File Transfer Client and Server

-Note: You will implement this lab individually.
-However, you should choose a teammate to share a .proto file with so that your client and server applications are compatible (at least in theory).
+Note: You will implement this lab individually, but then share your implementation with a teammate so you can agree upon a single .proto file with so that your client and server applications are compatible.
 You will find that simply using the same protocol does not guarantee compatibility, but should get you fairly close.

 In this lab, you’ll create a file transfer suite (including both a client and server application) similar to the File Transfer Protocol (FTP).
 You’ll practice using TCP for communication and Google Protocol Buffers to serialize/deserialize data for transmission over the network.